nicofigueredo/authentification-api-with-jwt/README.md

 $ wget https://github.com/nicofigueredo/authentification-api-with-jwt/archive/master.zip -O authentification-api-with-jwt.zip; unzip authentification-api-with-jwt.zip; rm authentification-api-with-jwt.zip
 ```

-Don't forget to rename **authentification-api-with-jwt** after your project name.

 ## Installing 🔧

 Once you've downloaded the boilerplate and installed all the prerequisites, you're just a few steps away from starting to develop your application.